nyu-database-design/raw-data-munging/instructions.md

 - You are allowed to use the `csv` module to help parse your CSV data file in the analysis, but not `pandas` or any other data parsing or analysis module.

 ## Submit your work
-Each student must submi this assignment individually.
+Each student must submit this assignment individually.
 Use Visual Studio Code to perform git `stage`,  `commit` and `push` actions to submit.
 These actions are all available as menu items in Visual Studio Code's Source Control panel.
 1. Type a short note about what you have done to the files in the `Message` area, and then type Command-Enter (Mac) or Control-Enter (Windows) to perform git `stage` and `commit` actions.
 1. Click the `...` icon next to the words, "Source Control" and select "Push" to perform the git `push` action.
 This will upload your work to your repository on GitHub.com.